 What is a 0% purchase credit card?

-Credit card offers with 0% on purchases allow you to make purchases and pay zero interest on them.
-These offers vary from up to 44 days interest-free to 15 months interest-free.
+Credit card offers with 0% on purchases are interest free credit card deals that allow you to make purchases and pay zero interest on them.
+These offers generally provide six to nine months of zero interest, with some offers providing up to 15 months interest-free.

 How is this different to a regular credit card?